Everything You Need to Know About Wrongful Death Suits in Nevada

 Last month in Las Vegas, a 20-year-old man was charged in the death of a grandmother and her granddaughter, with authorities alleging he was driving in the fatal hit-and-run crash at a local bus stop.

 According to the Las Vegas Review-Journal, the incident took place on a Monday afternoon at the busy intersection of Maryland Parkway and Sahara Avenue in Las Vegas.
-Police say the man drove his Volvo up and over the curb at the bus stop, hitting the grandmother, her 6-year-old granddaughter and an 18-month-old girl in a stroller.
+Police say the man drove his Volvo up and over the curb at the bus stop, hitting the grandmother, her 6-year-old granddaughter, and an 18-month-old girl in a stroller.
 The 18-month-old was injured but has since been released from the hospital, according to the report.

-The man drove off after the crash and he and a passenger were found hours later at a nearby apartment building, said police.
+The man drove off after the crash, and he and a passenger were found hours later at a nearby apartment building, said police.
 The 20-year-old man has been charged with two counts of DUI and one count of leaving the scene of a crash, the report states.

 Tragic cases such as these sometimes result in wrongful death suits.
-It can be a painful and time-consuming process, but it is one that allows the family of the deceased to recover some financial stability and for the pain and suffering they’ve been through as a result of the fatal incident.
+It can be a painful and time-consuming process, but it is one that allows the family of the deceased to recover some financial stability and from the pain and suffering they’ve been through as a result of the fatal incident.

 What is a wrongful death lawsuit?

-Wrongful death, as defined by Nevada state law, (NRS 41.085) refers to the fact that “when the death of any person, whether or not a minor, is caused by the wrongful act or neglect of another, the heirs of the decedent and the personal representatives of the decedent may each maintain an action for damages against the person who caused the death.”
+Wrongful death, as defined by Nevada state law (NRS 41.085), refers to the fact that “when the death of any person, whether or not a minor, is caused by the wrongful act or neglect of another, the heirs of the decedent and the personal representatives of the decedent may each maintain an action for damages against the person who caused the death.”

 Who is eligible to file a wrongful death lawsuit?